 CWC for Teachers

-WC Syllabus Blurb
+CWC Syllabus Blurb

 Our graduate and undergraduate tutors are eager to work collaboratively with all writers on campus.
 While tutoring services can sometimes be assumed to be for weak or struggling writers, we strongly believe that all writers—whether novice, first year, seniors, or graduate students—benefit from sharing their developing ideas and writing with others.
 Regardless of writing expertise, we believe that the engaged dialogue between a tutor and writer fosters student reflection, growth and learning about writing.